 VHF - Virgin High Frequency: A service of more frequent and faster trains, introduced in December 2008.

-- Where possible advice on alternative arrangements is given allowing customers to make informed choices about their onward travel
+- Where possible, give you advice on alternative arrangements for onward travel

-- A realistic estimate of how long the delays are likely to last
+- Give you a realistic estimate of how long the delays are likely to last

-- To ensure that all information channels are covered - trains, stations, websites, telephones, social media and news media
+- Ensure that all information channels are covered - trains, stations, websites, telephones, social media and news media

 Phil Whittingham - Finance Director